 Below, we provide a list of suggested simplification measures.
 It is worth noting though that stakeholders' feedback was not homogeneous.
 In many cases, different respondents highlighted different elements and focused on resolving different issues.
-None of the recommendation was mentioned by all of them.
-Nevertheless, we provide a synthesise to focusing on recommendations mentioned by the highest number of interviewees or addressing issues mentioned by most of them.
+None of the recommendations was mentioned by all of them.
+Nevertheless, we provide a synthesise, which focuses on the recommendations mentioned by the highest number of interviewees.

 - Payment forecasts.
-Nearly all interviewees considered forecasting likely payments one of the most problematic elements of the Grants MCS.
-Ideas for simplification and limiting the burden created by them were mainly related to limiting the frequency of forecasts, for instance from 4 to 2 times a year - Expenditure reporting.
+Nearly all interviewees considered forecasting likely payments to be one of the most problematic elements of the Grants MCS.
+Ideas for simplification and limiting the burden created by them were mainly related to limiting the frequency of forecasts, for instance from four to two times per year. - Expenditure reporting.
 Many interviewees highlighted that reporting expenditures is burdensome.
 One of the ideas to simplify the entire system was to adopt the EU's simplified-cost-option approach, which uses predefined methods based on process, outputs or results, rather than invoices. - Simplify reporting requirements.
 There is a general demand for simplification of reporting requirements, but the suggestions for simplifications provided by stakeholders were rather generic.
 They suggested simplifying report templates, limiting the number of indicators to be reported on, and adjusting financial reporting periods to calendar years. - Formal amendments to programmes.
-Several interviewees suggested including fewer elements in documents agreed at political level (MoU, Programme Agreement, Concept Notes) to allow greater flexibility in amendments in the programmes during implementation, including transferring costs between different calls for projects - Bilateral Fund.
-There were suggestions of discontinuing the Bilateral Fund completely and merging the funds with regular programme funding.
-Other interviewees suggested at least merging the reporting on the Bilateral Fund with overall reporting.
-There was also a suggestion that the Bilateral Funds could be managed by the FMO directly - similarly to the Active Citizens Fund. - Audit.
+Several interviewees suggested including fewer elements in documents agreed at political level (MoU, Programme Agreement, Concept Notes) to allow greater flexibility in amendments in the programmes during implementation, including transferring costs between different calls for projects. - Bilateral Fund.
+Some suggested discontinuing the Bilateral Fund completely and merging the funds with regular programme funding.
+Others suggested merging the reporting on the Bilateral Fund with overall reporting.
+There was also a suggestion that the Bilateral Funds could be managed by the FMO directly similarly to the Active Citizens Fund. - Audit.
 Interviewees often assessed audits as being excessive.
-They suggested at least coordinating the audit plans of different entities (POs, NFPs, AAs, FMO) to avoid cumulations of audits in short time frame at programme level.
-It was also suggested that lower sample numbers for audit be adopted to avoid creating a burden on too many beneficiaries, but interviewees did not provide specific numbers. - Irregularities.
+They suggested at least coordinating the audit plans of different entities (POs, NFPs, AAs and the FMO) to avoid cumulations of audits in a short time frame at programme level.
+It was also suggested to reduce the sample size for audits to limit the level of burden on beneficiaries, but interviewees did not suggest specific sample sizes. - Irregularities.
 There were some suggestions that the IA could be successfully integrated into the NFP, CA or AA.
 Other recommendations in this area included increasing the threshold of irregularities, which do not need to be reported (from EUR 2 000 to EUR 10 000) and applying this threshold to management costs as well. - Cooperation and communication with the FMO.
 There were comments from some stakeholders about the role of the FMO.
-Although the FMO's role and support is often valued, several interviewees also suggested that the FMO should be less involved in everyday implementation of the programmes and adopt a more targeted approach to focuses on the results and deliverables rather than the processes.
+Although the FMO's role and support is often valued, several interviewees also suggested that the FMO should be less involved in everyday implementation of the programmes and adopt a more targeted approach, which focuses on the results and deliverables rather than the processes.
 This particularly applies to open calls where the FMO's review is believed to slow down the processes significantly.
 It was recommended that the FMO rely on the POs to develop them and on the NFPs to verify them.

-5. Key findings from the benchmarking exercise
+Key findings from the benchmarking exercise